Buddhist ethics: Bases of meritorious actions

 Yet another common ethical list in the Pali tradition is the "ten bases of meritorious action" (Dasa Puñña-kiriya Vatthu).
 As noted by Nyanatiloka Thera, some texts (Itivuttaka 60) only mention three of these but later Pali commentaries expanded these to ten, and the list of ten is a popular list in Theravada countries.
 Ittivuttaka #60 says:Bhikkhus, there are these three grounds for making merit.
 What three?
 The ground for making merit consisting in giving, the ground for making merit consisting in virtue, and the ground for making merit consisting in mind-development.
 These are the three.One should train in deeds of merit, that yield long-lasting happiness: Generosity, a balanced life, developing a loving mind.
 By cultivating these three things, deeds yielding happiness, the wise person is reborn in bliss, in an untroubled happy world.According to Nyanatiloka, Digha Nikaya 30 also mentions several related meritorious behaviors.
 D.N.
-30 mentions various exemplary meritorious actions done by the Buddha such as:...good conduct by way of body, speech, giving and sharing, taking precepts, observing the sabbath, paying due respect to mother and father, ascetics and brahmins, honoring the elders in the family, and various other things pertaining to skillful behaviors.
+30 mentions various exemplary meritorious actions done by the Buddha such as:...good conduct by way of body, speech, giving and sharing, taking precepts, observing the Uposatha, paying due respect to mother and father, ascetics and brahmins, honoring the elders in the family, and various other things pertaining to skillful behaviors.

 Truth, principle, self-control, and restraint; giving, harmlessness, delighting in non-violence...

 giving and helping others, kindly speech, and equal treatment, such action and conduct as brought people together...The later expanded listing of ten bases is as follows: